jagsmap/jagsmap.github.io/_posts/2019-06-16-nlcd-velox-dplyr.md

 ## <span style="color:#881c1c">Introduction</span>
 ---
 Environmental covariates are fundamental to spatially-explicit modeling in ecology.
-There are thousands of metrics that have been used to characterize landscapes in ways that are relevant to biological questions, from average rainfall to net primary production.
-One such environmental covariate is particularly popular in distribution modeling: proportional landcover.
-Calculated using a buffer around each point, this metric describes the composition of the immediate landscape in terms of the proportion of each represented landcover class.
-The historical context for this metric comes from the well-known software, FRAGSTATS (McGarigal and Marks 1995), which included the calculation, termed <i>"pland."</i>
+There are hundreds of metrics that have been used to characterize landscapes in ways that are biologically relevant, from average rainfall to net primary production.
+One such environmental covariate that is particularly popular in distribution modeling is proportional landcover.
+Calculated using a buffer around each point, this metric describes the composition of the surrounding landscape in terms of the proportion of each represented landcover class.
+The historical context for this metric comes from the well-known software, FRAGSTATS (McGarigal and Marks 1995), which includes this calculation -- termed <i>"pland."</i>

  $$\Pi = frac{sum_{j=1}^{n}}{A} aij$$   # This didn't work